|TERM||FULL-TIME LOAD||HALF-TIME LOAD||MAXIMUM LOAD|

 - Doctoral students enrolled in one credit of 800.

 - Students pursuing a dual degree with law or medicine who are:

 - Considered full-time by the professional school and enrolled in at least one degree-related course, or

-- Carrying a full-time load as defined by the Graduate Division, or
+- Carrying a full-time load as defined by the Office of Graduate Education, or

 - Law students in their first year of study.